intel/neural-compressor/examples/helloworld/tf_example3/README.md

 ```

-3. Run quantizaiton
+3. Run quantization
 * Run Command
   The cmd of quantization and predict with the quantized model
   ```shell
   python test.py
   ```
-* In order to do quanzation for slim models, we need to get graph from slim .ckpt first.
+* In order to do quantization for slim models, we need to get graph from slim .ckpt first.
 ```python
     from lpot.experimental import Quantization, common
     quantizer = Quantization('./conf.yaml')